VIASURE Real Time PCR Detection Kits

-VIASURE H. pylori + Clarithromycin resistance Real Time PCR Detection Kit is designed for the specific identification of H. pylori and detection of clarithromycin (CLR) resistance in H. pylori in human stool samples and gastric tissue biopsies from patients with signs and symptoms of gastrointestinal infection.
+VIASURE H. pylori + Clarithromycin resistance Real Time PCR Detection Kit is designed for the specific identification of H. pylori and detection of clarithromycin (CLR) resistance in H. pylori in gastric tissue biopsies from patients with signs and symptoms of gastrointestinal infection.

 This test is intended to be used as an aid in the diagnosis of H. pylori and its resistance to clarithromycin in combination with clinical and epidemiological risk factors.